State and Local Policy Database

 Energy Efficiency as a Resource List All

 The Efficient Use of Energy Act (EUEA) provides the statutory requirements for incorporating energy efficiency as a resource.
 It directs "public utilities to develop all cost-effective and achievable energy efficiency and load management resources" (NMSA 1978, §62-17).
-The EUEA notes that integrated resource plans should consider energy efficiency as well as the traditional supply-side resources in formulating the plan (NMSA 1978, §62-17-10).
+The EUEA notes that integrated resource plans should evaluate energy efficiency on a consistent and comparable basis with traditional supply-side resources in formulating the plan (NMSA 1978, §62-17-10).

 The New Mexico Public Regulation Commission (PRC) sets out the rules for implementing statute.
 The PRC's energy efficiency rule, NMAC 17.7.2, was updated in 2021.
 (Case No. 19-00168-UT).